bonfacemasira/MovieHub/README.md

 * JavaScript - which was used for adding functionality to the web page elements.

 ## Known Bugs
-* The result button is work in progress
+* Sort by date is not working as expected

 ## Authors Info
 Slack Profile - [Bonface Masira](https://app.slack.com/client/T0101L740P4/C010E0J8BRA/user_profile/U03DNHF0QKA)